-Activity courses in Physical Education are required in First Year Arts and First Year Nursing.
-(For details see page 156.)
+Courses in Physical Education are required in First Year Arts and First Year Nursing.
+(For details see page 151).

 Students are advised to obtain a certificate in First Aid prior to entering First Year Nursing.

 Summer Programme in First Year Nursing